MadCatHoG/OnePlayerSleepV4-Data-Pack/README.md

-# One Player Sleep Data Pack for Minecraft 1.16 ++
+# One Player Sleep Data Pack for Minecraft 1.15 to 1.20++

 Thank you for choosing my data pack!
-To better serve the community I've  added some fool-proofing needed for servers with odd settings like having the weather cycle off.
 Many years of testing in several servers and addressing all the problems has made this a really solid pack.

+To better serve the community I've  added some fool-proofing needed for servers with odd settings (like having the weather cycle off).

 ## Features